 A Phase III Randomized Trial of Blinatumomab for Newly Diagnosed BCR-ABL-Negative B Lineage Acute Lymphoblastic Leukemia in Adults

-- To compare the relapse-free survival (RFS) of blinatumomab in conjunction with chemotherapy to chemotherapy alone in MRD positive patients, MRD negative patients and overall population after induction and intensification chemotherapy.
+- To compare the relapse-free survival (RFS) of blinatumomab in conjunction with chemotherapy to chemotherapy alone in MRD negative patients after induction and intensification chemotherapy.

 III.
 To assess the toxicities of blinatumomab in this patient population.
 IV.
 To assess the toxicities of the modified E2993 chemotherapy regimen in this patient population.